shumarb/learning/object-oriented-programming/inheritance/README.md

 }
 ```
 In the Runner class:
-- Inheritance: The Cat class inherits from the Animal class.
+- **Inheritance**: The Cat class inherits from the Animal class.
 This means Cat inherits the numberOfEyes attribute and the eat() and getNumberOfEyes() methods from Animal, showcasing the is-a relationship where a Cat is a type of Animal.
-- Access to Superclass Methods: Through inheritance, myCat (an instance of Cat) can access the inherited getNumberOfEyes() and eat() methods, demonstrating how subclass objects can use the functionality defined in the superclass.
+- **Access to Parent class attribute and methods**: Through inheritance, myCat (an instance of Cat) can access the inherited getNumberOfEyes() and eat() methods, demonstrating how subclass objects can use the functionality defined in the superclass.
-- Extended Functionality: The Cat class adds its own methods (meow() and getSpecies()) that are specific to the Cat class, extending the functionality of Animal.
+- **Extended Functionality**: The Cat class adds its own methods (meow() and getSpecies()) that are specific to the Cat class, extending the functionality of Animal.
 This shows how inheritance allows a subclass to build upon the existing functionality of its superclass.
-- Code Reusability: The Cat class reuses the Animal class's methods and fields, avoiding code duplication.
+- **Code Reusability**: The Cat class reuses the Animal class's methods and fields, avoiding code duplication.
 The Runner class demonstrates this by creating a Cat object and using inherited methods along with Cat-specific methods.